p1co/levelite/README.md

 # levelite

-Currently: somewhat usable, if you like pain.
+Currently: more or less usable, highly inefficient and should not be used.

 settings.cfg should look like this:
 token: your_discord_bot_token